by Ari Lox

-JD went up.
+JD walked up the wooden steps.
 He kicked himself again for telling Ace he could get inside the old mansion.
 He entered the old lady's dusty, creepy, and musty bedroom.
-A magazine from two months ago lay open, like she was reading it a moment ago.
+A magazine from two months ago lay open, as if she was reading it a moment ago.
 He looked at the jars and tubes atop the dresser, opened a few drawers, and checked the closet.
 Just clothes, shoes, and ointments.

 He reentered the hallway.
-Opening doors, he found a linen closet, a bathroom with claw foot tub, an empty bedroom, and then a bedroom frozen in time.
+Opening doors, he found a linen closet, a bathroom with claw-foot tub, an empty bedroom, and then a bedroom frozen in time.
 Pictures of an old guy.
 Clothes in the closet covered with gray dust.
-He heard the screeching of drawers downstairs, and then a clattering of items apparently falling to the floor.
+He heard the screeching of drawers downstairs, and then a clattering of items falling to the floor.

 "Nah, not yet.
 Go check the basement.
-Old broads often keep money in tins down there."
+Maybe the old broad kept money in tins down there."